MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -Category

-Specifies the category under which the program is displayed on the client computer.
+Specify the category under which the program is displayed on the client computer.

 ```yaml
 Type: String